LukaszKolodziejski/XXXL_Global-News-2/README.md

 >>> ##### *AppUnite-1 was build with (Redux & Redux-Thunk)* and here is extension of *First Main Project Version > AppUnite-1*
 > #### I connected here a lot of technologies in one place:
 > #### ... to show what I can create,

+- [x] Builded on one of my the best Webpack
+- [ ] Builded on one of my the best Webpack
+- [] Builded on one of my the best Webpack

 ```js
 JavaScript                      React.js                      Redux